-- 1 to provide product costs for stock valuation; - 2 to increase control within a budgeting system;

-- 3 to gauge performance of a business unit by use of variance analysis; - 4 to integrate costs in the planning and pricing structure of a business; - 5 to reduce record-keeping costs when transactions take place at different prices.
+- (a) to provide product costs for stock valuation; - (b) to increase control within a budgeting system; - (c) to gauge performance of a business unit by use of variance analysis; - (d) to integrate costs in the planning and pricing structure of a business; - (e) to reduce record-keeping costs when transactions take place at different prices.

-This chapter will concentrate on items 2, 3 and 4 of the foregoing list, showing how variance analysis may be used for purposes of control, performance evaluation and planning.
+This chapter will concentrate on items (b), (c) and (d) of the foregoing list, showing how variance analysis may be used for purposes of control, performance evaluation and planning.
 First, the standard cost is explained.
 The control process is then outlined by means of a flow diagram.
 Most of the chapter deals with the calculation and interpretation of variances in the cost of direct materials, direct labour and production overhead.
 That provides information to management for use in making judgements and carrying out performance evaluations.
 The final section discusses the usefulness of variance analysis based on standard costing in planning the efficient operation of the business.

-22.3 The level of output to be used in setting standards
+15.3 The level of output to be used in setting standards